The EMMI program is a progressive, audition-based music conservatory within the Upper School.

 Musicians are accepted into this exceptional and distinctive program by audition only.
-An EMMI music major is a dedicated student who is seriously committed to the study and performance of classical music.
-As members of the larger school community, EMMI students benefit from our college preparatory program while also pursuing their passion for classical music.
+An EMMI music major is a dedicated student who is seriously committed to the study and performance of music.
+As members of the larger school community, EMMI students benefit from our college preparatory program while pursuing their passion for music.
 Learn more about the EMMI program here.

 Applicants who are applying to the Elizabeth Mandell Music Institute (EMMI) must complete recorded and live auditions in addition to completing the regular admission application process.
 The auditions, along with the admission application, determine if an applicant is invited to enroll in Crossroads’ pre-college classical music conservatory program.